Historical Society News

 The stories of how people lived and what they believed are the same stories that serve as the mortar strengthening cultural foundations.
 The retelling of them through word and relic keeps them living in the present.
 We can’t afford the poverty of forgetting.
 After all, where we come from largely defines where we are.

-Winter hours are Thursdays from 10 a.m. to 2 p.m., while summer hours, from June 1 through August 31 are Monday through Saturday, from 10 a.m. to 4 p.m.
+Winter hours are Thursdays from 10 a.m. to 2 p.m., while summer hours, from June 1 through August 31 are Thursday, Friday, and Saturday, Noon – 4 p.m.

-For additional information, The Sawyer County Historical Museum can be reached online at www.sawyercountyhist.org and followed on Facebook, or can be reached by phone at (715) 634-8053 or email us.
+For additional information, The Sawyer County Historical Museum can be reached online at www.sawyercountyhist.org and followed on Facebook, or can be reached by phone at (715) 634-8053 or email us at schistory@cheqnet.net

 News from Sawyer County Historical Society is published in quarterly newsletter form.
 The latest newsletters will be linked and downloadable from this page.